 Children & Young Persons – Learning Disabilities

-Enhanced Care's Learning Disability Services are in County Durham, in the North-East of England.
-We are dedicated to providing the highest level of expertise to support and improve life chances for young people and children with a Learning Disability.
+Enhanced Care’s Learning Disabilities Services are in County Durham, in the North-East of England.
+We aim to provide the highest level of expertise.
+Supporting and improving life chances for young people and children with a Learning Disability.

 A learning disability not the same as a learning difficulty (eg dyslexia) or a mental illness (eg depression or an emotional behavioural disorder).
 A learning disability is a lifelong condition which affects the way a person learns new things in any area of life, not just at school.
 It affects the way a person understands information and how they communicate.